gutenye/ocr/README.md

-  detectionUnclipRatiop?: number // RN only detectionUseDilate?: boolean // RN only detectionUsePolygonScore?: boolean // RN only detectionUseDirectionClassify?: boolean // RN only onnxOptions?: {}       // Node only.
+  detectionUnclipRatiop?: number // RN only detectionUseDilate?: boolean // RN only detectionUsePolygonScore?: boolean // RN only useDirectionClassify?: boolean // RN only onnxOptions?: {}       // Node only.
 Pass to ONNX Runtime }): Promise<Ocr>